CharlonTank/next-occurrence-across-workspace/README.md

 - Works seamlessly with code, comments, strings, and any text content
 - Great for refactoring when you need to check all instances of a function or variable
 - Use it to navigate through code patterns or repeated text
+- For large workspaces, be specific with your selection to reduce the number of matches
+- Use context menu options by right-clicking on selected text
+- When navigating between matches, the status bar shows your current position

 ## ⚠️ Known Issues